DamnedAngel/MSX-Templates-for-VisualStudio/doc/manual.md

 	1. Running your MSX-DOS Application
 		1. Example 1: Running your program in WebMSX
 		1. Example 2: Running your program in OpenMSX (with Catapult)
-	1. Running your MSX-DOS Application with Overlays
-		1. Example 1: Running your program in WebMSX
-		1. Example 2: Running your program in OpenMSX (with Catapult)

 ---